guylevy2307/moveo_assignment/readme.txt

-hello users'welco,e to my app, how to use it?
+hello users welcome to my app, how to use it?

 run RunThis.bat and then the app will open: